dwallener/dwallener.github.io/README.md

 - BlueSky PoC for AI filtering of the firehose: https://github.com/dwallener/DeTwit
 - Palantir/Maven clone (not just UI...all the plumbing): https://github.com/dwallener/daven

+Most of the work for optimizing LLM size using operator+state approach is in private repos, including the Anduril drone autonomy and DARPA liquidity/money-laundering monitoring applications.
+Feel free to reach out to discuss deeper work.

 ## Project ARGUS (Attritable Reconnaissance & Global Under-star Surveillance):
 Distributed Causal Inference for Cislunar Custody.